alythobani/obsidian-callout-commands/README.md

 ### Select text after inserting callout (default: off)

 When enabled, callout text will be automatically selected after insertion, even if no text was initially selected.
-Enable this setting if you want to be able to immediately run `Remove callout from selected lines` after adding a callout.
-Keep this setting disabled if you'd prefer to be able to immediately start typing content instead.
+Keep this setting disabled if you'd prefer to be able to immediately start typing content after adding a fresh callout.
+Enable this setting if you'd prefer to be able to immediately run `Remove callout from selected lines` instead (useful for switching between callout types):

-With this enabled and hotkeys registered, it's super easy to switch between callout types:

 ![Select text after inserting callout](./readme_assets/5-setting-select-text-after-inserting-callout.gif)

-Note that this setting only affects what happens when you run `Wrap lines in [X] callout` with no text selected (if text is selected, the selection will still be adjusted appropriately post-wrap).

 ## Callout Manager integration (custom callouts)